 Drawing a still life is the easiest way to improve your drawing technique, but if you’re more interested in drawing people than objects, you might want to try drawing a self-portrait.
 This is more complicated on the whole (noses are notoriously difficult to get right) – but if you enjoy it, there’s no reason not to give it a go.
 The New York Times has an excellent guide to drawing a self-portrait, complete with a template – all you need is a pencil, an eraser and a mirror.

 6. Never stop learning

 The great thing about learning to draw is that perfection doesn’t exist.
 The more you practice, the more confident and skilled you’ll become – but you’ll probably never reach a point where you think you’re good enough, and it’s time to stop learning.
 There will always be aspects of drawing you struggle with, techniques to try out or ways you can improve yourself, and continually learning is part of the joy.

 With that in mind, if you do decide you want to learn in a more focused, intense way, there are many ways you can do this from the comfort of your own home.
 Drawspace has some great guided drawing courses for beginners, including Getting Started with Drawing, Traditional Drawing and Drawing People, and all of these are totally free.
 If you want to go at your own pace, there are also over 500 self-directed drawing lessons on Drawspace, so have a look and see which ones interest you.

 If you’re happy to pay to improve your drawing technique, there are many courses that will take you from novice to pro.
 Have a look at some of the drawing courses we offer on our site – whether you want to draw realistic human faces or learn to capture light and shadow, there’s a course that will suit you.

 Have you recently taken up drawing?
 We’d love to see photos of your sketches!
-Please send images of your creations to [email protected] or leave us a comment below.
+Join the conversation on the community forum, or leave us a comment below.